swiftly-solution/documentation/docgen/output/events/gameevents/onvipkilled.md

 ---

 # OnVipKilled
-This event is triggered when vip_killed is triggered
+This event is triggered when vip_killed is triggered.
 ::: tabs
 @tab Lua
 ```lua